dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 The bulk publish and subscribe APIs are in **alpha** stage.
 {{% /alert %}}

 With the bulk publish and subscribe APIs, you can publish and subscribe to multiple messages in a single request.

-## Native bulk publish and subscribe support

-When a pub/sub component supports the bulk publish API natively, Dapr also publishes messages to the underlying pub/sub component in bulk.

-Otherwise, Dapr falls back to sending messages one by one to the underlying pub/sub component.
-This is still more efficient than using the regular publish API, because applications can still send multiple messages in a single request to Dapr.

-## Supported components

-Refer to the [component reference]({{< ref supported-pubsub >}}) to see which components support the bulk publish API natively.
+When writing applications that need to send or receive a large number of messages, using bulk operations allows achieving high throughput by reducing the overall number of requests between the Dapr sidecar, the application, and the underlying pub/sub broker.

 ## Publishing messages in bulk

+### Restrictions when publishing messages in bulk

 The bulk publish API allows you to publish multiple messages to a topic in a single request.
+It is *non-transactional*, i.e., from a single bulk request, some messages can succeed and some can fail.
 If any of the messages fail to publish, the bulk publish operation returns a list of failed messages.

-Note, the bulk publish operation does not guarantee the order of messages.
+The bulk publish operation also does not guarantee any ordering of messages.

 ### Example